 You'll find plenty to do in Staunton, particularly in the historic downtown area.
 The Red Brick District features art galleries, restaurants and performance venues.
 The American Shakespeare Center's Blackfriars Playhouse, the only full-sized reproduction of William Shakespeare's indoor London theater, offers performances and tours all year long and is well worth a visit.
 The Woodrow Wilson Presidential Library is just a few blocks away on Coalter Street.
 If you enjoy spending time outdoors, head to Gypsy Hill Park for a walk around the duck pond or a summer concert.

 Just outside of town, the Frontier Culture Museum gives you the opportunity to "time travel" to the early days of European settlement in the Shenandoah Valley and to learn about the cultures that contributed to the area's history and heritage.
 Wine travel is popular, too; Staunton's Ox Eye Vineyards is one of 21 wineries on the Shenandoah Valley Wine Trail.
 Famed local gardening expert Andre Viette's gardens and nursery are well worth a visit.
 You can wander through the gardens, take in a lecture and enjoy the best of each season's natural beauty.
+Shenandoah National Park and the Natural Bridge are just a short drive from Staunton, and Monticello and the enticements of Charlottesville are less than an hour away by car.

 Events and Festivals